Jamaican patty

 goat, vegetables, shrimp, lobster, fish, soy, ackee, callaloo, bacon or cheese.
-Jamaican patties are typically seasoned with onions, garlic, thyme, oregano and chili peppers, especially the Scotch bonnet pepper.
+Jamaican patties are typically seasoned with onions, garlic, thyme, oregano and chili peppers.
+The use of the Scotch bonnet, a hot pepper indigenous to Jamaica, adds flavour to the patty.
 In non-Jamaican-based restaurants, the composition may be extended to include low-fat, whole wheat crusts or the absence of chilies.

 In Jamaica, the patty is often eaten as a full meal, especially when paired with coco bread.
 It can also be served as a snack or appetizer in bite-sized portions called cocktail patties.